-Welcome to the Draft Neighbourhood Development Plan (NDP) for Allensmore Parish.
-This document has been prepared by the NDP steering group of local residents and parish councillors with the help of Kirkwells consultants.
+Welcome to the Final version of the Neighbourhood Development Plan (NDP) for Allensmore Parish.
+This document has been prepared by the NDP steering group of local residents and parish councillors with the help of Kirkwells consultants and support from Herefordshire Council.